-Kal Naay, Alder House
+Kal Naay Alder House

-The Society’s guiding principle for operating Kal Naay, Alder House is “Housing First.”
+The Society’s guiding principle for operating Kal Naay Alder House is “Housing First.”
 This approach views housing as the foundation for life improvement and enables access to permanent housing without prerequisites or conditions beyond those of a typical renter.
 Before an individual can successfully address any social, economic, health or addiction issues, they need food and a stable, secure home.
-Kal Naay, Alder House also provides support staff who offer assistance to residents in upgrading their life skills and in becoming more self sufficient.
+Kal Naay Alder House also provides support staff who offer assistance to residents in upgrading their life skills and in becoming more self-sufficient.

-Each unit in Kal Naay, Alder House has its own private bathroom with shower, as well as its own kitchenette.
-Residents can choose to cook for themselves or have two meals (a cold breakfast and hot dinner) served daily by staff from the commercial kitchen and enjoyed with fellow residents in the communal dining room and lounge.
-The suites also come with basic furnishings - chairs, a table, a couch and a bed.
-There are nineteen units.
+Each unit in Kal Naay Alder House has its own private bathroom with shower, as well as a kitchenette.
+Residents can choose to cook for themselves or have two meals (a cold breakfast and a hot dinner) served daily by staff from the commercial kitchen and enjoyed with fellow residents in the communal dining room and lounge.
+The suites also come with basic furnishings: chairs, a table, a couch and a bed.
+There are 19 units.
 Two suites are barrier-free for individuals with mobility issues.

-Kal Naay, Alder House Supportive Housing
+Kal Naay Alder House Supportive Housing

 Frequently Asked Questions